khaors/geocompr/main.md

 The projection concepts described in the previous section apply equally to rasters.
-However, there are important differences in reprojection of vectors and rasters: transforming a vector object involves changing the coordinates of every vertex but this do not apply to raster data.
+However, there are important differences in reprojection of vectors and rasters: transforming a vector object involves changing the coordinates of every vertex but this does not apply to raster data.
-Rasters are are composed of rectangular cells of the same size (expressed by map units, such as degrees or meters), so it is impossible to transform coordinates of pixels separately.
+Rasters are composed of rectangular cells of the same size (expressed by map units, such as degrees or meters), so it is impossible to transform coordinates of pixels separately.

 Raster reprojection involves creating a new raster object, often with a different number of columns and rows than the original.
 The attributes must subsequently be re-estimated, allowing the new pixels to be 'filled' with appropriate values.